kmei92/Reactor_circuit_genetic_algo/README.md

 ## **Synopsis**
 This project simulates the genetic algorithms with both serial and parallel programming, and achieves the optimal mineral recovery.

-The key parts from the simulation program are:
+The key parts of the simulation program are:

 - The Genetic Algorithm (including a defined fitness number calculation method)
 - Circuit Simulation (able to caculate the mass balance over all the units)